- Pens or pencils

 - Brush some glue around the edges of one end of the other tube.
 Take the one and a half inch lens and gently push it into the tube so that it sticks.
 Wipe away any excess glue.
 Again, leave this to dry with the lens facing down so the lens can’t drop out and break.

 - Once the glue’s dried, decorate the telescope.
 You could use paint, pens, stickers, or other craft materials.

 Discover the stars

-    - Allow them the time to look through their telescopes to see what stars they can find.
+- People should look through their telescopes and see which stars they can find.